 Since teachers are the most important school-based factor affecting student achievement1 and school leaders are second2, it is essential to staff Ohio's schools with excellent teachers and leaders.
 Ohio's 2015 Plan to Ensure Equitable Access to Excellent Educators speaks to this commitment at our state and local education agencies.
-The goal of Ohio's Equity Plan is to ensure that poor and minority students have equitable access to excellent educators - those teachers and leaders who are effective, experienced, and properly licensed or certified.
+The goal of Ohio's Equity Plan is to ensure that students living at or below the federal poverty line (economically disadvantaged) and students of color (minority students) have equitable access to excellent educators - those teachers and leaders who are effective, experienced, and properly licensed or certified.